-- (a) A person who suspects an Honor Code violation shall notify the Honor Council president of the alleged act in writing on the standard form established for that purpose. - (b) The Provost will select faculty members designated in advance by the Faculty Senate.
+- (a) A person who suspects an Honor Code violation shall notify the Office of Student Conduct & Community Standards of the alleged act via the online submission form. - (b) The Provost will select faculty members designated in advance by the Faculty Senate.
 Although selection may be made on a case-by-case rotating basis, the Provost should retain discretion to make selections, which will ensure representation of appropriate academic disciplines, as necessary in each case. - (c) The Honor Council president or designee shall immediately send written notice of charges to the respondent.
-All correspondence is sent to the local address the student has provided to the University registrar.
-The Honor Council will consider notice served once notice has been mailed to the local address as provided to the University registrar.
-Students are responsible for maintaining a current address with the Registrar's Office at all times.
-A copy of the written notice of charges shall also be sent to the Dean of Students. - (d) The Vice President of Investigations shall appoint an investigator who will collect information relevant to the case and write a summary report to be used at the hearing.
-The investigator must deliver the summary report and copies of all written evidence and exhibits which will be used at the hearing to the Vice President of the Honor Council while submitting a copy to the Dean of Students at least three (3) days before the hearing. - (e) Upon notification of an alleged Honor Code violation, the Honor Council president shall request the registrar to place a hold on the respondent's transcript until the case has reached a final disposition through the hearing. - (f) The Honor Council president shall convene a Hearing Board, with a suggested composition of four students and one faculty member, within a reasonable period of time but no earlier than ten (10) days after the respondent receives notice of the allegation.
+All correspondence is sent to the student SMU email address.
+The Honor Council will consider notice served once notice has been emailed to the student's SMU email address.
+Students are responsible for checking their university email account since this is the official form of communication between the student and university. - (d) The Vice President of Investigations shall appoint an investigator who will collect information relevant to the case and write a summary report to be used at the hearing.
+The investigator must deliver the summary report and copies of all written evidence and exhibits which will be used at the hearing to the Vice President of the Honor Council while submitting a copy to the Director of Student Conduct & Comunity Standards at least three (3) days before the hearing. - (e) Upon notification of an alleged Honor Code violation, the Office of Student Conduct & Community Standards shall request the registrar to place a hold on the respondent's transcript until the case has reached a final disposition through the hearing. - (f) The Honor Council president shall convene a Hearing Board, with a suggested composition of four students and two faculty members, within a reasonable period of time but no earlier than ten (10) days after the respondent receives notice of the allegation.
 "Ten days" shall be counted as class days.
 Weekend days, exam days, holidays, and summer vacation days are not included.
-Hearing boards ordinarily will not convene during these times. - (g) Quorum for an Honor Council Hearing Board shall be defined as at least four (4) members of the Honor Council.
+Hearing boards ordinarily will not convene during these times. - (g) Quorum for an Honor Council Hearing Board shall be defined as four (4) members of the Honor Council with at least one faculty member.